npidros-hub/npidros-hub/progress.md

 i love memory managing, like write/read other procs mem and web-developement also too! so today im learning some new languages (for me and my knowledges) read messages below.
+I KNOW. this looks like im clown trying to learn something and you reading it. but my coding skills was really bad so i tried an a my own experiment to rank up from junior who knows only language basics and small things to middle/senior.

 # The start. (#1)
 learned abt ruby less than one week (~7 days) ago. the main problem that im writing code on for one min C# (knowed as a csharp)